 Please note: Our exact route and travel plans are depending on weather and ice conditions and where we expect the best opportunities at the time of our expedition.
 We will do everything possible to make the most out of our Arctic adventure.
 Flexibility is the key to a successful expedition!

-During our expeditions we typically encounter polar bears and other wildlife, such as seals, walrus, foxes, as well as in summer even blue whales and orcas.
-And of course the magical scenery of Svalbard.
+During our expeditions we typically encounter polar bears and other wildlife, such as seals, walrus, foxes, as well as in summer-autumn also some whales.
+And of course always the magical scenery of Svalbard.
 There are never any guarantees for anything up here though.
 But we do know one thing: it will be amazing.
 It always is, and every expedition is unique and unlike the others.

 Nature is the boss.
 And that is what makes this a true adventure.